 They were pretty much excited.
 And I was just asking them, what is your favorite Cloudflare product?

 Because they build stuff.
 They were those kind of developers, young developers that were trying to build stuff and do stuff.

 And to be honest, workers were like, there were three of them workers.

-I'm a big fan of the tunnel products and the ability to quickly take your own hardware and get it into the Cloudflare network.
+And I'm a big fan of the Tunnel products and the ability to quickly take your own hardware and get into the Cloudflare network.

-I'm in a hybrid situation where I have some of my own hardware, and I also have lots of things relying on the Cloudflare cloud services.
+I'm sort of in a hybrid situation where I have some of my own hardware, and I also have lots of things relying on the Cloudflare cloud services.